 Each Policy is set out in bold text, and is followed by an explanatory paragraph.
-Performance Measures and Milestones are indicated by italics and, in most cases, end with a question.
-Finally, the previously discussed goals advanced by this particular policy are listed.
+Performance Measures and Milestones are indicated by italics and highlighting and, in most cases, end with a question.
+Finally, the Goals advanced by this particular policy are listed.